Abhishek-Poojary/OneWordADay/README.md

 # One Word a Day

-### OneWordADay is a React Js based application which allows users to learn new words.We are using freeDictionaryAPI to retrieve data(definition and more) for each word.
+### OneWordADay is a React Js based application which allows users to learn new words.
+### We are using freeDictionaryAPI to retrieve data(definition and more) for each word.

 ## Available Scripts